pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/aws-eks.md

   }
 }

-# provision a TiDB cluster in the EKS cluster
+# Provisions a TiDB cluster in the EKS cluster
 module "tidb-cluster-a" {
   source = "../modules/aws/tidb-cluster"
   providers = {